agroimpacts/nmeo/materials/tutorials/ubuntu-deeplearning-ami-raster-vision.md

-# Configuring an AWS Ubuntu Deep Learning AMI for raster-vision-examples
+# Configuring an AWS Ubuntu Deep Learning AMI for `raster-vision-examples`

 This assumes that you have the following steps already done:

 - An AWS profile set up on your local machine with the necessary permissions.
 - A security group set up with permissions that allow access to port 8888 from your relevant IP addresses.

+This approach has been tested and successfully run on the Potsdam semantic segmentation example.

 ## Configure an on-demand instance